 Workers' Compensation and FMLA

-The Family Medical Leave Act (FMLA) entitles eligible employees to job protected leave for qualifying reasons.
+There are important differences between the Family Medical Leave Act and workers' compensation.
+The Family Medical Leave Act (FMLA) entitles eligible employees to job-protected leave for qualifying reasons.
 FMLA allows eligible employees to take unpaid leave for up to 12 weeks in a 12-month period.

-FMLA also protects the employee's job during the leave period, and at the end of the leave an employer must return the employee to his or her original job or its equivalent.
+FMLA protects the employee's job during the leave period.
+At the end of the leave, an employer must return the employee to their original job or its equivalent.
 One reason an employee may go on leave is to deal with a serious health condition.
-Unlike workers' comp, the cause of the condition isn't relevant – it may have been work-related or not.
+Unlike workers' comp, the cause of the condition isn't relevant, nor does it need to be work-related.

-While both FMLA leave (assuming it's for a serious injury or some other qualifying reason) and workers' comp may run consecutively, the employer must inform the employee in writing that the leave is in fact FMLA leave.
+While both FMLA leave and workers' comp may run concurrently, the employer must inform the employee in writing that the leave is in fact FMLA leave.

 This article will describe the differences between FMLA and workers' compensation, including situations where both may apply.

 Qualifying Reasons for FMLA

 Unpaid FMLA leave must be granted to an eligible employee for any of the following reasons:

 - For the birth of a child and to care for that newborn child

 - For placement with the employee of a child for adoption or foster care and to care for the newly-placed child